Mailman (City Letter Carrier)

 Are magazines and large catalogs the bane of your existence (because they're bulky or heavy) or is it more "loose" circulars and such that are worse?

-Asked by Harris over 8 years ago
+Asked by Harris almost 9 years ago

 Harris, for last couple of years the number of catalogs and magazines we deliver has decreased quite a bit so they generally aren't a pain at all.
 Some weekly circulars have loose ads that are oversize or fall out of the main circular and those can be messy, but in the whole scheme of things aren't too bad.
 Some people love to complain about anything so I'm sure if you poll my coworkers you'll get different answers.
 Just this past week, IKEA distributed their yearly catalog to many residents where I deliver mail.
 These are pretty thick, but since that day didn't have a lot of other catalogs or circulars it ran smoothly.
 It was a heavier than usual load due to the IKEA catalogs, but we only get them yearly and I can't think of another catalog mailers that puts out such thick catalogs in such quantities.
 In case you missed it, Victoria's Secret ceased mailing any catalogs earlier this year and they were a large mailer of catalogs in the past, I'm sure other catalog companies are following suit as they realize many consumers prefer to browse online.
 This is a great question.
 I feel the future for print advertising will continue to decline, but it may not be too precipitous.
 Another big catalog mailer is Bed, Bath, and Beyond though their ads are very thin so don't add much weight.